-As of April 14, 2014, the Company had 87,272,975 issued and outstanding shares of its Common Stock.
+As of April 14, 2015, the Company had 87,882,975 issued and outstanding shares of its Common Stock.
 The Company's transfer agent is American Registrar and Transfer Company, with offices at 342 E. 900 South, Salt Lake City, Utah 84111, having a telephone number of (801) 363-9065.

-- (b) As of April 14, 2014, there were approximately 1,302 holders of record of shares of the Company's Common Stock. - (c) We have not paid any cash dividends on our common stock and do not anticipate paying any cash dividends in the foreseeable future.
+- (b) As of April 14, 2015, there were approximately 1,304 holders of record of shares of the Company's Common Stock. - (c) We have not paid any cash dividends on our common stock and do not anticipate paying any cash dividends in the foreseeable future.
 We currently intend to retain future earnings, if any, to fund the development and growth of our business.
 Any future determination to pay cash dividends will be at the discretion of our Board of Directors and will be dependent upon our financial condition, operating results, capital requirements, applicable contractual restrictions and other factors the Board of Directors deems relevant.

-(d) The following table provides information about shares of our Common Stock that may be issued upon the exercise of options and rights under existing equity compensation plans as of December 31, 2013.
+(d) The following table provides information about shares of our Common Stock that may be issued upon the exercise of options and rights under existing equity compensation plans as of December 31, 2014.

+Remaining available for

+Weighted average

-Number of Securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (#) (b) (\$) (c)(#) Equity compensation plans approved by security holders (1) 2,954,167 \$ 0.52 55,833 Equity compensation plans not approved by security holders 0 0 0 Total: 2,954,167 55,833
+Plan Category Number of Securities to be issued upon exercise of oustanding options, warrants and rights (a) (#) exercise price of outstanding options, warrants and rights (b) (\$) issuance under equity compensation plans (excluding securities reflected in column (a)) (c) (#)

+Equity compensation plans (1) approved by security

+holders 2,954,167 \$0.52 55,833

+Equity compensation plans not approved by security

+holders 0 0 0

+Total: 2,954,167 55,833